 I've uploaded many more photos of lost places to my flickr photo stream and every now and then I share my latest discoveries on Instagram and on my Facebook Page.

-And if you're curious, head over to the lost places section of my blog and discover many abandoned places that you can visit, too and learn how I take photos in bad light conditions with iPhone.
+And if you want to learn more about these places, head over to the lost places section of my blog and discover some abandoned places that you can legally visit and to learn how I take photos in bad light conditions with iPhone.

 Chernobyl Exlusion Zone - 30 year later